 $10 Liberty MS 64

 This is a rare and excellent Liberty Gold Eagle with strong luster, sharp detail, and attractive golden surfaces.
 It has been awarded the rare PCGS "Plus" Grade, which indicates that they felt it was a particularly high quality coin.
-Quite an outstanding Investment.
+Quite an outstanding collectible!
 Professionally certified and judged.

 Pre 1933 $20 Liberty

 The U.S. Mint issued its first Gold coins in 1795.
 During the height of the Great Depression in 1933, President Franklin Roosevelt prohibited American citizens from holding monetary Gold, including Gold coins.
 He ordered all Gold U.S. coins (with exceptions for some jewelry and collector's coins) be returned to the U.S. Treasury, where millions of American Gold coins were melted and then cast into Gold bars.
 The federal government recalls and melting down of Pre-1933 Gold coins made these previously common coins very rare to find.
 Today, the surviving vintage Pre-1933 Gold U.S. coins are fixed at an extremely limited supply.
-This fact has made Pre-1933 Gold coins some of the most desirable rare coins among collectors and investors.
+This fact has made Pre-1933 Gold coins some of the most desirable rare coins among collectors.
 APMEX is proud to offer a good selection of these harder-to-find classic vintage U.S. coins.

 $10 Indian MS 62